Internet Accuracy ProjectInternet Accuracy Project

 Visit our list of errors contained in other reference books.

-If you find the above data useful, please link to this page from your blog or website.
-Alternatively, consider making a donation to Internet Accuracy Project.
-Our organization relies on donations to run our various educational projects.
+If you find value in the work we do, please link to this page from your webpage, blog or website.
+Alternatively, consider recommending Internet Accuracy Project to your friends and colleagues.
+Thank you in advance!

-Copyright © 2005 INTERNET ACCURACY PROJECT.
+Copyright © 2005-2012 INTERNET ACCURACY PROJECT.
 All rights reserved.
 All content, is the exclusive property of Internet Accuracy Project and may not be reproduced (on the Web, in print, or otherwise) without the express written permission of our organization.
 BY ACCESSING THIS SITE YOU ARE STATING THAT YOU AGREE TO BE BOUND BY OUR TERMS AND CONDITIONS regardless of whether you reside in the United States of America or not.
 Our Privacy Policy.
+This page was last updated January 1, 2012.